 Shame vs Remorse

-The difference here can get a little convoluted so to keep it really simple, it breaks down to that you feel remorse for other people.
+The difference here can get a little convoluted so to keep it really simple, it breaks down to this: you feel remorse for other people.
 You feel shame for yourself.
 Remorse also implies that the person has taken responsibility for doing something wrong.
 Shame does not require that.
 A person can feel shame but not feel responsibility.
 Narcissists are champions at this.
-They can feel shame for their actions while still refusing to acknowledge the other person's feelings.
+They can feel shame while still refusing to acknowledge the other person's feelings.
 This is because their shame is so powerful that it prevents feelings for other people from being experienced.

 For a very basic example, let's say Molly really admires her rich friend, Anna.
 She wishes she could have money like Anna does and when she is around Anna and sees all the beautiful, expensive things her friend has, Molly not only admires them but she feels shame because she is not rich and therefore, does not have the same things.
 She sees herself as not good enough to be Anna's friend.
 Molly feels shame even though she has not actually done anything wrong.
 Because of her shame, she envies Anna deeply.
 Anna becomes perfect in Molly's mind, living a perfect life with no problems.
 Because of this idea, whenever Anna tries to confide in Molly about a problem, Molly reacts as if Anna has no right to have problems or to complain.
 Anna becomes hurt and pulls away from the friendship.
 Molly's shame and envy has made her unable to see that she has hurt her friend.
 She feels no remorse at the end of the friendship, only a deeper shame because Anna's withdrawal reiterates the idea that Molly was not good enough for the friendship because she is not rich, too.

-This is a very basic explanation of how the narcissist works.
+This is a very basic explanation of how the pathologically narcissistic person works.
 Instead of seeing others as individuals and evaluating them on their own merits, other people are simply seen as reflecting attributes or affirming the value of the narcissist.
 Therefore, the other person's feelings are unimportant or even non-existent to the narcissist.
 They see everything in their environment as part of themselves.
 There is no separation.

 Narcissists feel shame for themselves because you have called them out.
 They feel shame because they have failed or they have made a mistake and others have noticed.
 They are not sorry for what they have done.
 These are two different things.
 If you read the article entitled, "Why Narcissists Are Dangerous," you might remember a stolen necklace was used as an example to illustrate the difference between a narcissist's conflict over stealing vs a non-narcissistic person's conflict over stealing.
 The narcissist's problem is not with being a thief.
 Their problem is with people knowing they are a thief.
 They will only feel shame when they are caught - not remorse - and their shame does not lie in being the type of person who would steal.
 It lies in being caught.
 This is the difference between morality and egotism, and it is the difference between shame and remorse.